Reassessing the geopolitics of rising China

 Economy and sovereignty

 Understanding China is important, but this does not mean agreeing with its policies.
 Attempts to change Beijing are bound to fail and shows of weakness can be fatal.
 Secretary Pompeo’s call to press the CCP to change its ways is warranted.
 It is essential to curtail China’s interference with other countries’ sovereignty, as well as its unfair trade practices.
 Unfortunately, protectionism is not only a Chinese habit.
-The European Union and the U.S. engage in protectionist practices too – if to a lesser extent.
+Though to a lesser extent, the European Union and the U.S. engage in protectionist practices too.

 In this situation, pragmatism is a political necessity.
 The utopian hope that democracy would spread throughout the world is dead.
 This makes it only more important for European countries to assess their policies toward China.
 The goal is not to exclude Beijing but to support other countries’ international order and sovereignty by expanding economic relations.
 A stronger European commitment to defense is needed too.
 The Old Continent cannot overtax U.S. generosity in extending the American security umbrella to allies and partners.